miki-smart/b2bdocument/MVP_final_docs/MVP_CONTRACT_STATE_MACHINE.md

 └──────────────────────────────────────────────────────────────────┘

 CREATION → PENDING_ESCROW → PENDING_VEHICLE_ASSIGNMENT →
-PENDING_DELIVERY → ACTIVE → COMPLETED
+PENDING_DELIVERY → [PARTIALLY_DELIVERED] → ACTIVE → COMPLETED

+Note: PARTIALLY_DELIVERED is optional - only occurs when contract has multiple vehicles and some but not all are delivered.

                     ↓ (if issues)
               TIMEOUT_PENDING